epfl-ada/ada-2021-project-name/docs/index.md

 > "Bitcoin in particular has had i think three hyperinflation episodes this year" - Paul Donovan

-#### Summary from cluster 5: "Businessmen found a new way to become even richer":
+#### Summary from cluster 5: "Businessmen found a new way to become richer":
 > "I have invested in some bitcoins myself and find it fascinating how a whole new global currency has been created" - Richard Branson

 > "The legitimacy this gives bitcoin as a tradeable asset is very important" - Neil Wilson